oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 3. Create a VA number by sending a ‘POST’ request to https://api-stg.oyindonesia.com/api/generate-static-va using your staging API key.
 Enter the required and optional fields, as referenced in the [API reference docs](https://api-docs.oyindonesia.com/#create-va)

-4. After VA number is generated, partner can simulate VA payment through your dashboard (in Staging environment) by going to Settings, and choose "VA Callback"
+4. After VA number is generated, partner can simulate VA payment through your dashboard (in Demo environment) by going to Settings, and choose "Bank Transfer Callback".
+[Bank Transfer Callback](images/bank_transfer_callback_va.png)

-5. Fill in the bank name associated with the generated VA number, the generated VA number, amount, and payment date & time
+5. Choose Virtual Account and fill in the bank name associated with the generated VA number, the generated VA number, amount, payment date & time

-6. If payment is successful, we will send a callback to the registered staging callback URL destination
+6. If payment is successful, we will send a callback to the registered demo callback URL destination

 7. The payment made to the VA can be monitored through OY! dashboard.
 Go to "Virtual Account" menu, and choose "Incoming Payment"